 (c) planning to attend a four-year college full-time

-(d) fatherless boy (i.e., whose biological or adoptive father is actually dead or has been declared missing by a competent authority) of any race; “missing” may also include permanently absent, dysfunctional, and not functioning as a father to the applicant;
+(d) fatherless boy (i.e., a single parent/guardian household where the biological or adoptive father is actually dead or is missing) of any race; “missing” may also include permanently absent, dysfunctional, and not functioning as a father to the applicant;

 (e) in need of financial assistance; and

 (f) bona fide resident of the five-county Philadelphia, Pennsylvania area (Bucks, Chester, Delaware, Montgomery, and Philadelphia).

 See the Application Page for instructions on how to apply.

 When the applications and supporting documents are received (due by March 1st), they are reviewed and scored according to criteria established by the Committee.
 The highest scoring applicants are then selected to be interviewed by the Scholarship Committee in late April for grants to begin the following fall.
 See Schedule for more details.

 Scholarships are paid directly to the college or university, never to the individual, for a whole year (two or three grading periods, depending on the institution’s own plan).
 Any overpayment and all refunds and rebates (for unreported periods or unused funds) are to be returned to the Trust fund.